Jesus used short stories, known as parables, to teach spiritual truths and about the Kingdom of God.

 Jesus taught numerous parables, sayings, and warnings spread over four to six days before His crucifixion.
 See Matthew 21:23-25:46.

-The Parable of the Ten Virgins
+The Parable of the Ten Virgins or the Ten Bridesmaids

-7 "Then all the virgins woke up and trimmed their lamps.
-8 The foolish ones said to the wise, ‘Give us some of your oil; our lamps are going out.'
+8 “But the foolish ones told the wise, ‘Give us some of your oil, because our lamps are going out!’

 read about the other parables Jesus taught at this time Mathew 24-25, Luke 19:11-27